perfkote/kotecheck/replit.md

 ### Backend Architecture

 The backend is built with **Express.js** and **TypeScript**, providing a **RESTful API** design.
 It includes custom middleware for logging and JSON parsing.
 API endpoints are resource-based and utilize **Zod schema validation** for request bodies.
 A `DatabaseStorage` implementation handles all CRUD operations, separating data access logic from routes.
-Authentication and role-based access control are implemented using **Replit Auth** with OAuth support and a custom permission system:
+Authentication and role-based access control are implemented using **username/password authentication** with bcrypt hashing and a two-role permission system:
-- **Admin**: Full access to all features including user management
+- **Admin**: Full access to all features including user management, customers, jobs, services (full CRUD), estimates, and notes
-- **Manager**: Access to dashboard, customers, jobs, services, estimates, and notes
+- **Manager**: Access to estimates (full CRUD) and services (read-only view only)
-- **Employee**: Access only to estimates (create, view, edit, delete)
-- **Read-Only**: View-only access (not currently implemented)

-Route protection is enforced via middleware (isAuthenticated, isManagerOrAbove, isEmployeeOrAbove, isAdmin) with frontend route guards redirecting unauthorized users.
+Route protection is enforced via middleware (`isAuthenticated`, `isAdmin`, `isManagerOrAbove`) with frontend route guards showing AccessDenied page for unauthorized access.
 Secure session management is handled via `connect-pg-simple`.

 ### Database Architecture